Criminal Investigations Degree

 Formal criminal investigation training includes learning how to collect and record evidence and establish crime scenes, important aspects of work for most law enforcement officers.
 Students earning criminal investigations degrees also learn about methods of analyzing evidence in the field of forensic science.

 Many departments appreciate at least 60 credit hours of college credit (which is the equivalent of an associate’s degree) for entry-level law enforcement positions and therefore a criminal investigations degree can be a good choice for students who want a career in law enforcement or police work.
-Keeping in mind that applicants still face a four-to-six-month period of training at an academy, taking coursework in criminal investigations can give one an advantage over other recruits.
-According to O*NET OnLine, 40% of criminal investigators and special agents had either a post-graduate certificate or some college education.1
+Keeping in mind that entry-level applicants for law enforcement jobs still face a four-to-six-month period of training at an academy, taking coursework in criminal investigations can give you an advantage over other recruits.
+According to O*NET OnLine, 40% of criminal investigators and special agents currently in the field recommend new applicants to have either a post-graduate certificate or some college education.1

 Common courses in a criminal investigator program include: